12 Mar 2019

 Investing in women-led start-ups and VC firms is a good start, but the tech industry needs to approach this issue from all angles.

-“Companies hiring women and embracing a gender diverse workforce is vital,” says Lauren Shearer, an Associate in the Technology and IT Services Practice at Odgers Berndtson in London.
-“It’s a tacit understanding, especially on the part of larger and more established organizations, that gender diversity in their leadership is a must,” she notes.
+“Companies hiring women and embracing a gender diverse workforce is vital, it’s a tacit understanding, especially on the part of larger and more established organisations, that gender diversity in their leadership is a must."

 Along with more diverse hiring practices, inclusivity is an equally important factor.